Kendry Páez: Club career

+Early career

+Born in Guayaquil, Páez began his career with local side Barcelona's youth department Academia Alfaro Moreno at the age of five.
+Barcelona SC was offered the chance to register Páez at the age of eight, but the club did not sign him as it was "too hard for a president to pay for a player at this age".
+He later had a short stint at Emelec before moving to Patria, where he started to feature more regularly as a forward.

+Independiente del Valle

-Born in Guayaquil, Páez's performances for the youth team of Independiente del Valle, including being named most outstanding player at the 2022 Next Generation Trophy in Salzburg, Austria, drew the attention of multiple clubs across Europe.
+Páez joined Independiente del Valle in 2018, aged 12.
+His performances for their youth team, including being named most outstanding player at the 2022 Next Generation Trophy in Salzburg, Austria, drew the attention of multiple clubs across Europe.
 He reportedly attracted interest from German club Borussia Dortmund, while English side Manchester United had an opening bid for Páez rejected in December 2022.

-He was promoted to the Independiente del Valle first team for 2023 pre-season, at the age of fifteen.
+He was promoted to the Independiente del Valle's first team for the 2023 pre-season, at the age of fifteen.
 On 25 February 2023, he marked his highly anticipated professional debut with a goal; the third in a 3–1 Ecuadorian Serie A win over Mushuc Runa.
-Having received a lifted cut-back on the right hand side of the penalty area from Anthony Landázuri, he instinctively floated the ball over the goalkeeper, Jorge Pinos, on the volley into the far corner of the goal.
+Having received a lifted cut-back on the right-hand side of the penalty area from Anthony Landázuri, he instinctively floated the ball over the goalkeeper, Jorge Pinos, on the volley into the far corner of the goal.
 In doing so, he became the youngest debutant, and youngest goal-scorer, in the Ecuadorian top flight.

+Chelsea

+On 5 June 2023, it was announced that Páez would join Premier League club Chelsea after his 18th birthday, in the summer of 2025.

+Strasbourg (loan)

+On 31 July 2025, Páez joined Ligue 1 club Strasbourg on a season-long loan.

 International career

+Youth

 Paéz has represented Ecuador at under-17 level, scoring against both Argentina and Colombia.
 He was left out of Ecuador's under-20 squad for the 2023 South American U-20 Championship to facilitate his transition into the Independiente del Valle first team squad.

+He was called up to the Ecuador under-17 squad again for the 2023 South American U-17 Championship in March 2023.
+In their first game, he provided an assist for Ecuador's second goal in their 2–2 comeback draw with Brazil - a through-ball from his own half which was then converted by teammate Geremy de Jesús.
+Páez was included in Ecuador's squad for the 2023 FIFA U-20 World Cup in Argentina; he was the youngest player to be included in the final squad of any of the participating nations in the tournament.
+On 26 May, Páez scored a goal in Ecuador's 9–0 win over Fiji, becoming the youngest player to score in the FIFA U20 World Cup.